You may all go to hell, and I will go to Texas. ~ Davy Crockett

 1) Low Taker Vs. Maker Ratio

-Here’s an interesting post that explores the state “taker versus maker” ratio.
-This ratio compares private employees (makers) with public sector employee and welfare recipient (takers) for all fifty states.
-Texas has a low ratio, meaning public sector salaries and welfare costs are under control.
+Texas has a low state “taker versus maker” ratio.
+This compares private employees (makers) with public sector employee and welfare recipient (takers) for all fifty states.
+A low ratio means Texas has public sector salaries and welfare costs well under control.

 2) Low Taxes

 Texas has no personal or corporate income tax.
 Property taxes can be higher, but in general, property prices are lower.
 Of course, you could avoid property taxes altogether by renting.
 Texas does have a state sales tax, which can be as high as 8.25% depending on the county and city.
-Some people avoid sales tax by buying big-ticket items online, although Texas is trying to put a stop to that practice.
+Some people avoid sales tax by buying big-ticket items online, although Texas has largely put a stop to that practice.

 3) Low Cost Of Living